Want to stand out with your blog? Do you want to become the go-to blogger known for that 'one thing' you're good at? Well, here's how.

 You shouldn't even try to solve everyone's problems, and for the most part, it's impossible to try and do that anyway.

-Even if you do try to, you run the potential risk of giving the wrong advice on something you're not too sure about yourself, or worst, providing completely the wrong solutions.
+Even if you try to, you run the risk of giving the wrong advice on something you're not knowledgeable about yourself.
+Or worst, providing the wrong solutions completely.

 Not the best tactic, right?

-Tip number three – Solve the problems you can, not every single problem that everyone has.
+Tip #3 - Solve the problems you can, not every single problem that everyone has.

-Sometimes, when you’re not able to provide a solution to one of your readers or subscribers problems, the next best thing you can be is resourceful.
+However, sometimes, when you cannot provide a solution to one of your reader's problems, the next best thing you can be is resourceful.

-Perhaps there's a tool, service you are using that’s helping you out with a problem that you think might be useful for someone else.
-In this case, share it if you can.
+Perhaps there's a blog, article, eBook, tool, app, service you can recommend that might be useful.
+In which case, share it if you can.

-Becoming an authoritative blogger, or the go-to leader in your niche doesn't mean going completely out of your way and your comfort zone to please your readers.
-Just follow these four simple tips and you'll win every single time.
+Becoming an authoritative blogger or the go-to leader in your niche doesn't mean going completely out of your way and your comfort zone to please your readers.
+Just follow these four simple tips, and you'll win every single time, without fail.